Spill-Tea/EpiLog/README.md

-Benchmarking real time duration to accomplish a function, or sereis of tasks within a facile context manager.
+Benchmarking real time duration to accomplish a function, or a series of tasks within a facile context manager.

 ```python
 import logging